mgcrea/benchmark-kaizoumark/_posts/2016-09-23-boot-minimal-linux-qemu.md

 ~~~~
 $ arm-unknown-linux-uclibcgnueabi-gcc -static -march=armv5te -mtune=xscale -Wa,-mcpu=xscale main.c -o init
+$ chmod +x init
 ~~~~

+We will now use that bootstrap to boot the system after the Kernel has been loaded.

+#RAM boot using initrd

-Then we create a CPIO RAM image that contains only the init program:
+We create a CPIO RAM image that contains only the init program:

 ~~~~
-echo init | cpio o --format=newc > initramfs
+$ echo init | cpio o --format=newc > initramfs
 ~~~~

 Now, if we launch the Kernel again, specifying our initramfs, we end up in the tiny init loop: